• Medical Training Institute of New York

 Course Overview

-The Advanced Medical Coding and Auditing Program at Medical Training Institute of New York is designed to prepare students for careers in a variety of healthcare settings, including medical offices, hospitals, clinics, and skilled-care facilities.
+The Advanced Medical Coding and Auditing Program at the Medical Training Institute of New York prepares students for careers in healthcare settings like medical offices, hospitals, and clinics.

 Program Summary